strongloop/strongloop.com2/_posts/2020-01-08-december-milestone.md

 - [loopback-datasource-juggler #1807](https://github.com/strongloop/loopback-datasource-juggler/pull/1807) fixes TypeScript typings in `loopback-datasource-juggler` to make DataSource APIs like `discoverSchema` easier to consume using `await` keyword.
 - [loopback-next #4266](https://github.com/strongloop/loopback-next/pull/4266) adds a new API `defineModelClass` that builds a Model class constructor using the given base model (e.g. `Entity`) and the given `ModelDefinition`.

-As part of the experiment, we have again encountered the limitation of our REST layer where controllers registered after startup are not picked up.
+As part of the experiment, we have again encountered the limitation of our REST layer when controllers registered after startup are not picked up.
 This feature is discussed in [loopback-next #433](https://github.com/strongloop/loopback-next/issues/433).
 Feel free to chime in and perhaps contribute a pull request if this use case is important for your projects.

 ### Model API Builder Package